Pink Pony Club: Production and release

 "Pink Pony Club" was written by Chappell Roan (left) and Dan Nigro (right).

 Roan wrote "Pink Pony Club" with Dan Nigro within two days in February 2019, and recorded it in the same year.
 Initially, the label tried to dissuade her from releasing the song as they thought it deviated too much from Roan's past songs, leaving Roan "devastated" and making her "second-guess herself".
 According to Roan, Atlantic Records refused to release the song for a year before they relented.
 "Pink Pony Club" was officially released on April 3, 2020, marketed as the lead single to an upcoming debut album with Atlantic Records.
 Roan claimed that in the aftermath of her leaving Atlantic, she was granted majority of the ownership of the master recordings for several songs, including "Pink Pony Club".
 "Pink Pony Club" was later included on Roan's debut studio album, The Rise and Fall of a Midwest Princess, released on September 22, 2023, through Amusement and Island Records.

 Music video

 The song's music video, directed by Griffin Stoddard with cinematography by Oren Soffer, was released on April 3, 2020.
 It features cameo appearances from drag queens Victoria "Porkchop" Parker and Meatball.
-Roan, who was visibly nervous in the video, stated that she was "absolutely terrified" of her performance during production.
+Roan stated that she was "absolutely terrified" of her performance during production.
 The video takes place in "a Midwest dive bar", with Roan, Porkchop, and Meatball performing on the bar's stage to a few leather-clad bikers, eventually turning the bikers into "leather daddies".
 The Conversations Jonathan Graffam–O'Meara thought that the music video represented "the utopic potentiality of performance" for queer people from "the stultifying and oppressive real world that awaits performers and audiences outside of venues."